heidrich76/home_assistant_custom/README.md

 This custom card is able to change an EMS switch time program communicating with an EMS-ESP device via Home Assistant.
 Check https://github.com/emsesp/EMS-ESP32 for more details on how to obtain the device and the software:

-<cite>EMS-ESP is an open-source firmware for the Espressif ESP32 microcontroller that communicates with EMS (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.
-It requires a small gateway circuit to interface with the EMS bus which can be purchased from https://bbqkees-electronics.nl or custom built.</cite>
+> EMS-ESP is an open-source firmware for the Espressif ESP32 microcontroller that communicates with EMS (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.
+It requires a small gateway circuit to interface with the EMS bus which can be purchased from https://bbqkees-electronics.nl or custom built.

 You may:
 - Read the EMS bus for retrieving the switch times of a program (accessed via a corresponding EMS-ESP entity).